 Good foods and a good diet are what build strong and lean muscle.
 All foods are made up of the macronutrients: protein, carbohydrates, and fats.
 All three of these macronutrients play their own role in the body.
-With the right combination of macronutrients we’re able to build muscle and burn fat more efficiently.
+With the right combination of macronutrients you’re able to build muscle and burn fat more efficiently.
 The foods we eat not only affect our physical appearance, but our mental health as well, including everything from focus and concentration to our moods and emotions.

-The very basics on how carbohydrate foods work in the body
+How carbohydrate work in the body

 The primary function of carbohydrates in the body is an energy source.
 The trick is, consuming the right type carbohydrates and the right amount.
 It’s very easy to overeat carbohydrates.

 There are different types of carbohydrates ranging from simple to complex.
 Simple carbohydrates, such a sugar, cause a sharp insulin response, and are processed very quickly by the body.
 Complex carbohydrates such as sweet potato or oats, cause a gradual insulin response, and are processed much more slowly.
 Keeping our blood sugar and insulin responses in check are essential for fighting fat storage.

 Fiber, which is also considered a carbohydrate remains relatively unchanged in the body, this helps with digestion.

 While there are also different types of fats: saturated, unsaturated, polyunsaturated, and monounsaturated, fats play a different role than proteins and carbs.
 While fats are also an energy source, they are more involved in regulating hormones.
 Fats are essential, but striking the right balance is also tough.
 Fats are calorie dense (9 calories per gram, compared to the 4 calories per gram that proteins and carbs have).